bestlucky123/vimeo-api/README.md

 **Description:**
 In this task, the SimpleLightbox library is integrated into the project using npm.
 The project is structured into smaller subtasks as follows:

-- **Library Integration**: The SimpleLightbox library is added as a project dependency using npm, eliminating the need for a CDN link from a previous homework.
+- **Library Integration**: The SimpleLightbox library is added as a project dependency using npm, eliminating the need for a CDN link from a previous project.

-- **JavaScript Refactoring**: The JavaScript code from a previous homework assignment is refactored to consider that the library has been installed via npm.
+- **JavaScript Refactoring**: The JavaScript code from a previous project assignment is refactored to consider that the library has been installed via npm.
 This involves using the import/export syntax for module usage.

 - **CSS Styling**: To incorporate the library's CSS styles into the project, an additional import is required, in addition to the one mentioned in the documentation.